damouse/AnotherParadrop/src/refactor.md

 ## Directory Update Notes

 The following are tests I most likely broke during the move.
-The number after the file name is the line of the disabled test.
-File names are relative to `{ROOT}/tests`.
+Most of these are issues with `mock.patch` not set up correctly for the new structure

 `test_pdconfd:336`: raises OSError trying to write to `/etc/config`